DenizParlak/hayat/README.md

 - Ensure Automatic node upgrades is enabled on Kubernetes Engine Clusters nodes.
 - Ensure Container-Optimized OS (cos) is used for Kubernetes Engine Clusters Node image.
 - Ensure Basic Authentication is disabled on Kubernetes Engine Clusters.
+- Ensure Network policy is enabled on Kubernetes Engine Clusters.
+- Ensure Kubernetes Cluster is created with Client Certificate enabled.
+- Ensure Kubernetes Cluster is created with Alias IP ranges enabled.
+- Ensure PodSecurityPolicy controller is enabled on the Kubernetes Engine Clusters.
+- Ensure Kubernetes Cluster is created with Private cluster enabled.
+- Ensure Private Google Access is set on Kubernetes Engine Cluster Subnets.
+- Ensure default Service account is not used for Project access in Kubernetes Clusters
+- Ensure Kubernetes Clusters created with limited service account Access scopes for Project access.

 # Requirements